eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/mdl-architecture/remote-verifier-web.md

 - It sends presentation requests, compliant with the OpenID4VP specification, to the Wallet via the browser's Digital Credentials API.
 - It receives the encrypted presentation response containing the requested attributes from the Wallet (forwarded by the browser).
 - It performs the trust relationship checks.
-- It integrates with the mDL Verifier Organization back end systems to provide information about the requested mDL claims and verification checks.
+- It integrates with the mDL Verifier Organization backend systems to provide information about the requested mDL claims and verification checks.

-## mDL Verifier Organization back end systems
+## mDL Verifier Organization backend systems
 - They request the mDL Verifier Backend to initiate the mDL remote presentation flow.
 - They receive the requested mDL attributes and the results of validation and verification checks from the mDL Verifier Backend.